madsbuch/blog/_posts/2015-12-29-100-days-of-fibonacci-overview.md

    C as an imperative language is introduced, and Fibonacci was implemented in an __iterative style__.
 3. [Java](http://buchi.dk/blog/100-days-of-fibonacci-day-2-java/):
-   The Fibonacci function is here implmented by means of __dynamic programming__.
+   The Fibonacci function is here implemented by means of __dynamic programming__.
 4. [Scala](http://buchi.dk/blog/100-days-of-fibonacci-day-3-scala/):
    Scala is the language, __Continuation Passing style__ is the concept.
 5. [Prolog](http://buchi.dk/blog/100-days-of-fibonacci-day-4-prolog/):
-   Fibonacci is here implemented in logicl programming.
+   Fibonacci is here implemented in logic programming.
 Furthermore we use ADTs to derive the argument to the function.
-6. [Spreadsheet](http://buchi.dk/blog/100-days-of-fibonacci-day-5-spreadsheet/): The key idead is to abstract the concept og programming to include more than written text.
+6. [Spreadsheet](http://buchi.dk/blog/100-days-of-fibonacci-day-5-spreadsheet/): The key idea is to abstract the concept of programming to include more than written text.
 7. [JavaScript](http://buchi.dk/blog/100-days-of-fibonacci-day-6-javascript/):
    Introducing the concept of __events__ in JavaScript.
-This is a base for the concepts of streams, signals, etc. which are introduced later on.
+This is a base for the concepts of streams, signals, etc. which will be introduced later on.
 8. [Coq](/blog/100-days-of-fibonacci-day-7-coq/):
    Introduction of __theorem proving__ using a programming language.

+From here it is just following along.
+This project will stay current quite some time while we explore the idiosyncrasies of programming languages.